Plays

 Charlie: I don’t remember much, I don’t like this game!
 Let’s play another…

 Jake: O, but you will and you must!
 Some board trains on their own, like you do.
 Others forced to travel... like freight, still more getting hurt laying the tracks, or shot, mistaken for buffalos.
-The trains of Burma, of the Gulags, the Camps, Iron Horses crushing flesh and bones Comanche Indians, at will.
+The trains of Burma, of the Gulags, the Camps, Iron Horses crushing the flesh and the bones of Comanche Indians...

 Charlie: Do I know what you’re talking about?

-Jake: You can help by imagining things, in an educated way.
+Jake: You can help by imagining things, in a smart way.
 Things that never happened can be imagined, but better still, things that did happen but remain hidden, buried… brought back!

 Charlie: OK As long as we pretend, nobody gets hurt.